Coach and Mentor

 How I became a coach

 Coaching is something I genuinely love.
-There’s nothing more rewarding than seeing my clients gain clarity, build confidence, and take real steps toward a career or life that excites them.
-Whether it’s helping you navigate a big career change, launch a creative business, or simply rediscover your strengths, I feel privileged to work with you.
+It's rewarding seeing my clients gain clarity, build confidence, and take real steps toward a career or life that excites them.
+It's an extension of what I did as a teacher - goal setting, motivating and being supportive.

 My work as a writer and a writing coach.